How should I start a series of articles dedicated to project management? Probably it is best to start from the beginning, so let me introduce myself.

-My name is Anna Surdyk and I am the Project Manager.
-Most of you probably has heard about this role or even had a chance to work with PM although you still have no idea what is this role about.
-Sometimes I see sarcastic comments like,,next manager to manage…but what and whom?””, ,,I know my job and don’t need another middleman”.
-Nothing provokes me more than calling me a Forwarding Manager grrr.
-I will try to tackle the myth of Forwarding Manager circulating on the Internet and corporate corridors.
-Not sure I would be able to convince you that Project Manager is not a Forwarding Manager which is not really my ultimate goal.
-I hope this article would allow you to look at PM’s role from different perspective.
+My name is Anna Surdyk, and I am the Project Manager.
+Most of you probably have heard about this role or even had a chance to work with PM, although you still have no idea what is this role about.
+Occasionally, I see sarcastic comments like,,next manager to manage…but what and whom?”, “I know my job and don’t need another middleman”.
+Nothing provokes me more than calling me a Forward Manager, grrr.
+I will try to tackle the myth of forwarding Managers circulating on the Internet and corporate corridors.
+I'm not sure, I would be able to convince you that a Project Manager is not a Forward Manager, which is not really my goal.
+Furthermore, I hope this article would allow you to look at PM’s role from a different perspective.
 Here we go…

 Well, that’s an unfair term some use when talking about Project Manager.
 In my opinion, the reason is a lack of understanding of the role itself rather than a kind of malice.
 Believe me or not, but even I am struggling to explain to my mum and friends from outside the industry what is my role about.
 They keep asking me the same question - ,,What are you doing EXACTLY”?

 Coming back to forwarding Manager.
 Forward means to communicate or redirect so following this path Forward Manager is a person who simply sends out/forwards emails asking for intervention, some information and is kind of a middleman.
 A person who streamlines the communication, not really adding any value (I don’t agree with that!).
 So, where is the truth?
 I agree that PM streamlines the communication and acts as a splitter, but there is a purpose and that is indeed part of my job.
 I admit I forward some emails and here are the two reasons why am I doing so.

 Long story short.
 Yes, I am a Forward Manager, but only in the cases described above.
 Is it the only thing am I doing?
 Of course not, but it is the most visible part of my job my colleagues can see.